Data terms

 Meaning

-A HypeBasis label that summarizes spread, depth, volume, and participation context for quick scanning.
+A HypeBasis label that summarizes spread, depth, volume, and participation for quick scanning.

-It helps prioritize which markets deserve deeper order-book review before opening a detail page.
+Use it to prioritize markets for deeper order-book review before opening a detail page.

 Watch out